Effects of Algorithmic Visibility on Conspiracy Communities: Reddit after Epstein's 'Suicide': Introduction

 Conspiracy theories are false or unverified narratives that allege secret, often sinister plots or events involving groups, organizations, or governments \cite{douglas2023conspiracy}.
 They pose significant risks since they can change individuals' perception of real events \cite{uscinski2017climate}.
 Social media platforms provide especially fertile ground for their circulation, in part due to the emergence of fringe online communities \cite{rollo2022communities,spohr2017fake}.
 Such theories range from relatively benign conjectures to more harmful beliefs that amplify misinformation, heighten polarization, and potentially lead to serious real-world consequences.

 Online conspiracy communities are critical environments for understanding how digital platforms shape ideological discourse.
-Yet a crucial gap remains: the role of algorithmic visibility in determining who joins these communities, how long they stay, and whether they culturally integrate~\cite{klein_pathways_2019, phadke_pathways_2022, venturini_online_2022, zeng_conspiracy_2022,corso2025early}.
+Yet, it's not clear how mainstream visibility of these fringe communities plays a role in determining who joins these communities, how long they stay, and whether they culturally integrate~\cite{klein_pathways_2019, phadke_pathways_2022, venturini_online_2022, zeng_conspiracy_2022,corso2025early}.
 Existing work on conspiracy engagement shows that users follow distinct pathways into and through conspiracy spaces and that linguistic adaptation and community ties play a central role in deeper involvement~\citep{klein_pathways_2019,phadke_pathways_2022}.
 At the same time, research on platform interventions and deplatforming shows that conspiracy communities can be unusually resilient and mobile, rebuilding networks elsewhere even after bans~\citep{monti_online_2023}.
 What remains unclear is how platform-level visibility itself, before any formal intervention, shapes who enters these communities and what kinds of membership emerge.

 Reddit offers a useful setting for such a research question~\cite{proferes_studying_2021}.
 It organizes content into topical \emph{subreddits} and uses ranking and recommendation systems to decide which posts appear on the site's homepage.
 When a subreddit reaches the homepage, it exposes its community to millions of users who are not subscribed to it and might not otherwise encounter its content.
 The subreddit \texttt{r/conspiracy} is Reddit's largest conspiracy community, with more than two million members and a long record of discussions that range from historical events to contemporary politics.
 This combination of scale, public visibility, and stable infrastructure makes \texttt{r/conspiracy} an ideal case for studying how visibility events affect community composition, participation, and language~\citep{de_wildt_participatory_2024}.